dcdpr/did-btc1/chapters/CRUD-Operations.md

 The steps are as follows:

 1. Set `beaconServices` to an empty array.
-1. Set `signalMetadata` to an empty array.
+1. Set `signalsMetadata` to an empty array.
 1. For `beaconId` in `beaconIds`:
    1. Find `beaconService` in `sourceDocument.service` with an `id` property equal to `beaconId`.